frederic-perez/AmE-dictionary/data/dictionary.md

 __necromancer__
 __necromancy__
 __necropsy__ _n_ An examination and dissection of a dead body to determine cause of death or the changes produced by disease. _Syn_ autopsy, postmortem _Scientists performed a necropsy on the seal to determine whether its death was related to the recent chemical spill._
+__need (something) (about) as much as (one) needs a hole in the head__ _idiom_ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
 __neediness__ _n_ The state of being needy; poverty.
 __needlepoint__ _v_ _The hand needlepointed Christmas Stockings made for her family._
 __needless to say,__